-Lucas Auer is a racing driver from Austria who currently competes with Mercedes in the DTM (Deutsche Tourenwagen Masters).
-Auer made a DTM debut in 2015, winning four races since then.
+Lucas Auer is a racing driver from Austria who currently competes in the Japanese Super Formula Championship.
+Before moving to Japan, Auer spent four seasons in the DTM (Deutsche Tourenwagen Masters) with Mercedes, winning four races between 2015 and 2018.

 Earlier in a career, he spent four seasons in different junior single-seater competitions, winning the championship title in the 2011 JK Racing Asia Series, finishing second in the German F3 Championship in 2012 and climbing on a podium at 2014 Macau F3 Grand Prix.
 In 2014, he also participated in three races of the FIA World Endurance Championship with Lotus.

 Championship title in the first season of formula racing